Tuple Unpacking#

 Unpacking Function Return Values#

-A function can return multiple values as a tuple, and the caller can unpack them:
+A function can return multiple values as a tuple, and the caller can unpack them.
+Try it live and pass a different list:

 1 9